 The Cosmological Argument For The Existence Of God“Ex nihilo nihil fit .”
 Put plainly , something can't originate from absolutely nothing . ( Not Hawking’s as well as Krauss’ mendacious pseudo-definition of “nothing,” ( “The Grand Design”/ ”A Universe From Nothing“ ) however the notion that signifies no state of affairs , interactions , potentialities , qualities , that is, stated more forcefully , no “anything” . ) If it actually could , why don’t all kinds of things come from nothingness ?
 Just why aren't dinosaurs , for example , popping out of thin air , devouring everybody in sight ?
-Why aren't we terrified of elephants suddenly popping into being and crushing us while they rained down from the skies ?
+Why aren't we terrified of elephants suddenly popping into being and crushing us as they rained down from the skies ?
 If nothing can in fact yield anything exactly why would it discriminate ?
 Conspicuously , then , this contravention of the laws of nature is exposed as misguided special pleading .

 - A posteriori causality

-- Being does not arise from nonbeing
+- Being does not emerge from nonbeing

-- Information does not spring from chaos
+- Information cannot spring from disarray

 - Fine-tuning does not emanate from randomness

 ( 2 ) The space-time universe began to exist 13 .70 billion years ago .

 So here we arrive at this uncaused cause of the universe 13.70 billion years ago that is beginningless, spaceless, immaterial, timeless, unchanging, omnipotent and personal being who is all good and all loving: http://bit.ly/15mmyNx.